-A possible, perhaps even probable, extension of Sharkey’s thesis is to say that society should look at the tortfeasor and the direct injured party as one unit, that is, that the former in his/her active deed, and the latter in his passive action, together created a single social harm for society.
-Therefore, seemingly, it matters less to society how the court distributes the punitive damages, as long as there is optimal deterrence to prevent such harm in future.
-In other words, let us assume that the amount of the obligation determined in Linda’s case is 100.
+Sharkey’s thesis can be extended to view the tortfeasor and the direct injured party as a single unit, as both parties together created a single social harm for society.
+Therefore, it seems that the how the punitive damages are distributed is less to society than the award itself as long as there is optimal deterrence to prevent such harm in future.
+For example, assume that the amount of the obligation determined in Linda’s case is 100.
 The burglar can be obligated to pay the entire amount, so that s/he and other burglars like him/her will be deterred and thus there will be fewer burglaries.
-Alternatively, the burglar can be required to pay part of the punitive damages, for example 60, and Linda bears 40.
-Then each of them will be deterred to at least a certain level, which will cause fewer break-ins, because Linda will also be motivated to protect her store better and so will others like her, who will know that punitive damages will be reduced if they do not protect their assets.
+Alternatively, the burglar can be required to pay part of the punitive damages, for example 60, with Linda bearing 40.
+Each of them will be deterred at least to a certain level, which will cause fewer break-ins.
+Linda will also be motivated to protect her store better, as will others like her, who will know that punitive damages will be reduced if they do not protect their assets.
 In this way, in the appropriate cases, the reduction for Linda may even reach close to 100%.

-A third explanation, which may also solve the problem according to Sharkey’s social approach, emerges from one of the solutions that she herself brings up, and which was mentioned in the previous Part as one of the alternatives to the proposal: in cases in which the injured party did not act properly, the punitive damages paid by the wrongdoer should not be reduced, but the relative portion that the specific injured party receives from the total amount of punitive damages paid should be reduced.
-That is, the wrongdoer will pay the same amount that was imposed on him/her due to the harm to society – say the amount of the harm multiplied by five – but if the harmed person acted improperly and has a kind of contributory negligence, then the harmed person will receive, for example, only two-thirds of the punitive damages, while the other third will be given, for example, to an organization that serves society.
-In class actions it is accepted that there is a remedy in the public interest.
-In a class action for smoking damages, for example, where it is not always possible to locate all those harmed by smoking and transfer to them all the compensation paid by the cigarette company, part of the compensation might be transferred to a lung cancer research institute that works for the benefit of all those harmed in society by smoking.
-Above we proposed doing something similar, albeit in an alternative way, in our model: the wrongdoer will not have the total amount of punitive damages that must be paid reduced, in order not to reduce the optimal deterrence needed for him/her, but on the other hand, not all the money will go to the injured party, if there was contributory negligence on his/her part.
-Rather, the part s/he receives is reduced, and the balance is given to a public body as a remedy for the benefit of the public.
-It is also possible to establish a state fund for this purpose, whose goals are, for example, the protection of crime victims.
+A third explanation, which may also solve the problem posed by our proposal according to Sharkey’s social approach, emerges from one of the solutions that she raises.
+It was also mentioned in the previous Part as one of the alternatives to the proposal: in cases in which the injured party did not act properly, the punitive damages paid by the wrongdoer should not be reduced.
+Instead, the relative portion that the specific injured party receives from the total amount of punitive damages paid should be reduced.
+That is, the wrongdoer will pay the same amount that was imposed on them due to the harm to society—say the amount of the harm multiplied by five.
+However, if the harmed person acted improperly and has committed some form of contributory negligence, that plaintiff will receive, hypothetically, only two-thirds of the punitive damages, while the other third will be given, for example, to an organization that serves society.
+In class actions, it is accepted that there is a remedy in the public interest.
+In a class action for smoking damages, for instance, where it is not always possible to locate all those harmed by smoking and transfer to them all the compensation paid by the cigarette company, part of the compensation could be transferred to a lung cancer research institute that works for the benefit of all those harmed in society by smoking.
+Above, we proposed doing something similar in our model, albeit in a different way.
+Under our proposal, the total amount of punitive damages that the wrongdoer must pay will not be reduced if there was contributory negligence by the injured party.
+This in order not to reduce the optimal deterrence needed for the tortfeasor.
+However, in cases of contributory negligence, not all the money will go to the injured party.
+Instead, the plaintiff will receive a reduced sum, only part of the award, with the balance given to a public body for the benefit of the public.
+It is also possible to establish a state fund for this purpose, the goals of which are, for example, the protection of crime victims.